MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nn-portcls-iminiportstreamaudioenginenode2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IMiniportStreamAudioEngineNode2</b> interface inherits from the <a href="/windows/win32/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IMiniportStreamAudioEngineNode2</b> also has these types of members:
+The <b>IMiniportStreamAudioEngineNode2</b> interface inherits from the <a href="/windows/win32/api/unknwn/nn-unknwn-iunknown">IUnknown</a> interface. <b>IMiniportStreamAudioEngineNode2</b> also has these types of members: